SEO Tutotials for Beginners covers – how search engines work? What really matters in SEO? Black Hat v/s White Hat SEO. On-Page SEO and off-Page SEO

 SEO isn’t a one-time process; instead, it’s an ongoing work.
 Still, there are some one-off tasks, whereas others are ongoing.
 Let’s break down SEO into:

-- On-Page SEO (Part of which is continuing like generating regular content, whereas heading elements are one time and part of the design.)
+- On-Page SEO (Part of which is generating regular content, whereas heading elements are one time and part of the design.)

 - Off-Page SEO (More or less ongoing)

-The on-page SEO directly deals with the optimizing the content and the elements of a webpage.
+The on-page SEO directly deals with optimizing the content and the elements of a webpage.